Deebo Samuel Player Prop Bets for NFL Week 11 | San Francisco vs. Jacksonville 11/21/2021

 Season Stats

-- This season Samuel has 54 receptions (on 86 targets) for a team-high 979 receiving yards (108.8 per game) and five touchdowns.
+- This season Samuel has 54 catches on 86 targets, with a team-high 979 receiving yards (108.8 per game) and five touchdowns.

 - So far this season, 30.7% of the 280 passes thrown by his team have gone Samuel's way.

-- Samuel (seven red zone targets) has been the recipient of 24.1% of his team's 29 red zone pass attempts.
+- Samuel has seen the ball thrown his way seven times in the red zone this season, 24.1% of his team's 29 red zone pass attempts.

 - The 49ers have run 52.9% passing plays and 47.1% rushing plays this season.
 They rank 17th in the NFL in scoring.